 Applications for practicum and internship positions for the academic year 2021-2022 may be submitted on or after December 1, 2020.
+Those following PENDELDOT/NYNJADOT Guidelines may submit according to this year’s established dates.
 Please see further instructions below.

 - Completion of 24 graduate credit hours in counseling or psychology prior to the start of the practicum or internship